 • "Fragment from the Diary of Arabella B.", a pulp Victorian romp (which originated as a character diary in a Castle Falkenstein campaign), is in the Scarlet Letters archives, which one needs a subscription to access.

-• "Little Predator" is in the anthology Blood Surrender, a collection of vampire erotica.
+• "Little Predator" is in Blood Surrender, a collection of vampire erotica.
 'Cause you know there's a national shortage of that.

 Doing the fandom thing.

 I organize the San Diego Sci-Fi/Fantasy Meetup Group.
-We have monthly dinner meetings and also go to book signings, museum shows, science lectures and movies.
-Three times a year we have an enormous book swap; the next one is on July 1, 2008.
+We have monthly dinner meetings and maintain a calendar of San Diego-area SF&F events.
+Three times a year we have an enormous book swap; the next one will be on March 12, 2013.

 Join my mailing list.